 Antibodies are triggered during the immune response that work to kill off the sperm.
-High numbers of sperm antibodies can make it difficult for the sperm to reach the egg, and/or fertilize the egg.
+High numbers of antisperm antibodies can make it difficult for the sperm to reach the egg and/or fertilize the egg.
 Antisperm antibodies also may damage sperm that survive, which increases chances of miscarriage.

 Antisperm antibodies are considered to be an autoimmune disease.
-Autoimmune diseases may also contribute to hormonal imbalance as well.
+Autoimmune diseases may also contribute to hormonal imbalances as well.

 Research has shown that smoking also leads to a longer conception time than for non-smokers.
-Shown to damage DNA in sperm, and reduce adrenal gland function.
+Shown to damage DNA in sperm and reduces adrenal gland function.